-- When connecting power to the product ensure all power cables are properly connected.
-For racks with AC power, connect all power cords to a properly wired and grounded electrical outlet.
-Ensure that the outlet supplies proper voltage and phase rotation according to the system rating plate.
-For racks with a DC power distribution panel (PDP), connect the customer's DC power source to the PDP.
-Ensure that the proper polarity is used when attaching the DC power and DC power return wiring. - Connect any equipment that will be attached to this product to properly wired outlets. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Do not attempt to switch on power to the machine until all possible unsafe conditions are corrected. - When performing a machine inspection: Assume that an electrical safety hazard is present.
-Perform all continuity, grounding, and power checks specified during the subsystem installation procedures to ensure that the machine meets safety requirements.
-Do not attempt to switch power to the machine until all possible unsafe conditions are corrected.
-Before you open the device covers, unless instructed otherwise in the installation and configuration procedures: Disconnect the attached AC power cords, turn off the applicable circuit breakers located in the rack power distribution panel (PDP), and disconnect any telecommunications systems, networks, and modems. - Connect and disconnect cables as described in the following procedures when installing, moving, or opening covers on this product or attached devices.
+- If IBM supplied a power cord(s), connect power to this unit only with the IBM provided power cord.
+Do not use the IBM provided power cord for any other product. - Do not open or service any power supply assembly. - Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - The product might be equipped with multiple power cords.
+To remove all hazardous voltages, disconnect all power cords. - Connect all power cords to a properly wired and grounded electrical outlet.
+Ensure that the outlet supplies proper voltage and phase rotation according to the system rating plate. - Connect any equipment that will be attached to this product to properly wired outlets. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Do not attempt to switch on power to the machine until all possible unsafe conditions are corrected. - Assume that an electrical safety hazard is present.
+Perform all continuity, grounding, and power checks specified during the subsystem installation procedures to ensure that the machine meets safety requirements. - Do not continue with the inspection if any unsafe conditions are present. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following procedures when installing, moving, or opening covers on this product or attached devices.

+To disconnect:

-To Disconnect: 1) Turn off everything (unless instructed otherwise).
-2) For AC power, remove the power cords from the outlets.
-3) For racks with a DC power distribution panel (PDP), turn off the circuit breakers located in the PDP and remove the power from the Customer's DC power source.
-4) Remove the signal cables from the connectors.
-5) Remove all cables from the devices.
+- 1. Turn off everything (unless instructed otherwise). - Remove the power cords from the outlets. - Remove the signal cables from the connectors. - Remove all cables from the devices.

+To connect:
-To Connect: 1) Turn off everything (unless instructed otherwise).
-2) Attach all cables to the devices.
-3) Attach the signal cables to the connectors.
-4) For AC power, attach the power cords to the outlets.
-5) For racks with a DC power distribution panel (PDP), restore the power from the Customer's DC power source and turn on the circuit breakers located in the PDP.
-6) Turn on the devices.

-Sharp edges, corners and joints may be present in and around the system.
+- 1. Turn off everything (unless instructed otherwise). - Attach all cables to the devices. - Attach the signal cables to the connectors. - 4.
+Attach the power cords to the outlets. - 5.
+Turn on the devices. - Sharp edges, corners and joints may be present in and around the system.
 Use care when handling equipment to avoid cuts, scrapes and pinching.
 (D005)

-DANGER: Heavy equipment-personal injury or equipment damage might result if mishandled.
+DANGER: Heavy equipment - personal injury or equipment damage might result if mishandled.
 (D006)